tenjava-2014/website/README.md

 ten.java website
 ================

-ten.java 2014 official site!
+ten.java official site!

 Contributing
 ------------

-Please make PRs to the `redesign` branch so we can test stuff in beta first :smile:.
+Please make PRs to the `beta` branch so we can test stuff in beta first :smile:.

-In terms of actual code, you'll find most things you need in app/TenJava/.
+In terms of actual code, you'll find most things you need in app/.
+The serve.sh script will let you test things.

-I really don't care too much about our controllers being coupled too tightly to Laravel.
-It's unlikely Laravel is going to disappear before the contest starts and this site will not have a lot of use while the contest is not running/about to start.
+Please discuss any changes with us in #ten.java since we're usually planning new functionality and contests.
+We want to ensure any work fits in with our plan of future events.

 Environment
 -----------